Richard Dredge

 In the mid-1990s, the Maxx was GM's vision of the future of urban motoring

 As the 20th century drew to a close, environmental concerns over the car’s impact on the planet were becoming increasingly prominent.
-Whereas most people aspired to own something bigger and more luxurious than what they already had, few could afford to keep upgrading to something more cosseting with ever greater performance.
-And as roads became increasingly congested it made sense to look carefully at how personal transport could be made more efficient without sacrificing comfort altogether.
-To that end General Motors came up with a pair of Maxx concepts, which were first shown at the 1995 Geneva motor show and which showed the GM vision of the future of urban motoring.
+While many people aspired to own something bigger and more luxurious than what they already had, few could afford to keep upgrading to something more cosseting with ever greater performance.
+And as roads became increasingly congested, it made sense to look carefully at how personal transport could be made more efficient without sacrificing comfort altogether.
+To that end General Motors came up with a pair of Maxx concepts, which were first shown at the 1995 Geneva motor show, and which showed GM’s vision of the future of urban motoring.

-There were short (two-door) and long-wheelbase (four-door) versions of the Maxx on display, both of which were powered by the then-new 973cc cast-iron three-cylinder petrol engine that would become the standard entry-level powerplant for the Corsa.
-In short-wheelbase form the Maxx was 750mm shorter than the Corsa, and by using aluminium extensively in its construction the fuel efficiency and manouevrability of the car was superb.
+There were short- (two-door) and long-wheelbase (four-door) versions of the Maxx on display, both of which were powered by the then-new 973cc cast-iron three-cylinder petrol engine that would become the standard entry-level powerplant for the Corsa.
+In short-wheelbase form the Maxx was 75cm shorter than the Corsa, and by using aluminium extensively in its construction, the fuel efficiency and manouevrability of the car was superb.
+At 3675mm, even the long-wheelbase Maxx was 15cm shorter than a Corsa.

-Interestingly, the literature given away to promote the Maxx at the time of its launch stated quite categorically the concept was “a technology study only” and that there were “no production plans for the Maxx, nor is it proposed as a replacement for any current Vauxhall/Opel product”.
-Perhaps the company was merely trying to maintain interest in its then-current product range, or maybe it really did believe the Maxx wasn’t the way forward.
+Interestingly, the literature given away to promote the Maxx at the time of its launch stated quite categorically the concept was ‘a technology study only’ and that there were ‘no production plans for the Maxx, nor is it proposed as a replacement for any current Vauxhall/Opel product’.
+All of which is rather a shame, because instead of the Maxx we got the infinitely less interesting Corsa Mk2.

 Vital statistics